-I was feeling pretty darn good during the walk to the gate to catch this TAP Portugal flight down to Lisbon this morning, as everything about this trip had been a smashing success so far.
+I was feeling pretty darn good during the walk to the gate to catch my first ever TAP Portugal A320 business class experience.
+I mean, everything about my trip had been a smashing success so far.
 The Condor business class flight from San Diego to Frankfurt was much better than I was expecting it would be, and staying at the airport Hilton was a very good decision due to its proximity to the airport and overall value for the money.

 Things were definitely going well – though it was obnoxiously early still and a few more hours of sleep would have been really nice.

 It was so early as a matter fact, that I was pretty much running on autopilot this morning and I wasn’t even paying attention to the flight information boards hanging around the airport.
 I simply went through the security checkpoint and started walking, confident I would end up at the right place.

 Seat: 5A (business class)

 It was only after about 20 minutes of walking down a very empty terminal that I started to realize that maybe I was in a place where I shouldn’t have been.
 Seriously – I was all alone in this massive terminal and it was starting to feel a bit weird.
 The kind of weird which would imply that somehow I managed to unknowingly pass a sealed-off barrier of some kind, and I was in a section of the airport that was completely off limits.

 The thought of being someplace I shouldn’t have been didn’t phase me at all.
 I was simply enjoying the moment of being all alone at Frankfurt airport and having an entire terminal to myself.
 It was at about 20 minutes until scheduled boarding time that I started to think that I needed to find out where my flight would be departing from.
 That’s where things got a little bit stressful.

 A quick check of the nearest flight information board revealed that my flight was departing from the very far end of a completely different terminal.
 No, I wouldn’t have to go outside of security to reach it, but I was facing a very long walk due the size of this freaking airport.